 Tap into Online Resources

-6. Know that Withdrawal Symptoms are Temporary and Are a Sign of Recovery
+6. Know That Withdrawal Symptoms are Temporary and Are a Sign of Recovery

-If a smoker is cutting back but hasn’t quit completely, they shouldn’t have the same degree of withdrawal symptoms as someone who just went completely tobacco-free, Blatt said.
+If a cigarette smoker is cutting back but hasn’t quit completely, they shouldn’t have the same degree of withdrawal symptoms as someone who just went completely tobacco-free, Blatt said.

 “Withdrawal symptoms are temporary and they’re a sign of recovery – the body is adjusting to not having nicotine and that’s an important part of becoming smoke-free,” Blatt noted.